Electric scooters have disrupted micromobility worldwide, causing injuries and a fair load of resentment among pedestrians.

 Rival operators are developing similar innovations.
 Last year, Lime started experimenting with a technology that relies on speed and vibration patterns to identify sidewalk riding.

 Injuries caused by shared e-scooters have become such a concern that some countries including France and Spain have banned them from sidewalks and pedestrian walkways.
-Last month, Paris threatened to banish them altogether after a young woman was knocked down and killed by one.
+In June, Paris threatened to banish them altogether after a young woman was knocked down and killed by one.

 How does it work?